 - 1.1 This TIN is intended to provide a resource to members of the Landscape Institute and other professions, such as those involved in commissioning, carrying out and using a townscape character assessment for planning or design purposes.
-This might include landscape professionals, architects, archaeologists, urban designers, infrastructure engineers, or experts in a range of fields working in government departments and agencies, local authorities, and development and utilities companies. - 1.2 Townscape character assessment may also appeal to heritage professionals preparing Conservation Area Appraisals, assessing the setting of Listed Buildings or identifying buildings and other features of townscape value for local listing, for example. - 1.3 Communities may also have an interest in the assessment process and in the findings of townscape character assessment, perhaps in helping to shape their local environment, for example in preparing Neighbourhood Plans or Village Design Statements.
+This might include landscape professionals, architects, archaeologists, urban designers, infrastructure engineers, or experts in a range of fields working in government departments and agencies, local authorities, and development and utilities companies. - 1.2 Townscape character assessment may also appeal to heritage professionals preparing Conservation Area Appraisals, assessing the contribution made by setting to the significance of heritage assets or identifying buildings and other features of townscape value for local listing, for example.

+1.3 Communities may also have an interest in the assessment process and in the findings of townscape character assessment, perhaps in helping to shape their local environment, for example in preparing Neighbourhood Plans or Village Design Statements.